edsilfer/moviedb/README.md

 The diagram above display the a generic implementation used in this project.
 The ActivityTemplate class provides common processing blocks for all app Activities - such as holding the information that tells if that Activity is in Foreground or not.
 Hence, all Activity implementation must descend of it.
 ActivityFactory is a place that centers all Activity setup, making easy to change some aspect of the application later on.

+One aspect of the Design Pattern present in the this module is not choosen by the programmer but, instead, implied by the way the Android environment was built.
+Tacking into consideration that MVP is a specialized form of MVC and, given that the XML layout files compound the view layer and the Activities, Fragments and Adapters performs the Presenter role -  as per described by Martin Fowler in his [article](http://www.martinfowler.com/eaaDev/uiArchs.html) about GUI Architecture, we can state that:

+Android GUI implementation follows the MVP Architecture Pattern with passive view (where the view layer has few code, enough only to map the Domain Object to the widget).
+In order to manipulate complex behavior on the screen, the mentioned presenters act directly on the view components, with no existance of an Presentation Model.
+It is also important to note that, the Observer Pattern, in which the Domain Object would be changed directly by the view object, leading to an event being raised on the presenter object, does not happens once this is a generic complex UI implementation and not the implementation of an OS widget.

 **_Adopted Design Patterns:_** MVP (Model, View, Presenter), Template, Factory

 Sequence Diagrams